2021-2022 Undergraduate & Graduate Catalog

 a.
 The graduate program director, in consultation with the Padnos International Center, shall consider whether the study abroad experience

-i.
-Is consistent with the amount of credit to be awarded.
+i. is consistent with the amount of credit to be awarded and

-ii.
-Is consistent in level and rigor with typical academic experiences for which graduate credit is awarded by a United States regionally accredited institution.
+ii. is consistent in level and rigor with typical academic experiences for which graduate credit is awarded by a United States accredited institution.

 b.
 The acceptance of study abroad credit to meet a requirement or as an elective in a graduate degree program is at the discretion of the graduate program director.

 Exception: This provision (paragraph 1) does not apply to a GVSU-sponsored study abroad experience for which credit is specifically awarded for a university course that is listed as a requirement or elective in the graduate degree program.